vifreefly/rcloner/README.md

 # Rcloner

-> Note: README in progress
+> README in progress.
+Project is on the early stage, use it at your own risk.

 Simple wrapper for Rclone (with optional Duplicity backend for Rclone) which allows to sync/restore your application files/database.